Perineural Injection Treatment

 - Injections containing pH neutralized 5% dextrose, sometimes mixed with xylocaine ( freezing) are injected near irritated nerves and particularly near blobby areas called neuromas.
 These are very temporarily tender and usually resolve within a few minutes.

 - The treatment will be 10—20 minutes long and I usually like to only treat one area of the body, as you will receive several injections until we both feel the pain is reduced

 - Do not swim for two days afterwards as the risk of infections following several injections is increased.

 - When I inject near the chest cavity there is a very small risk that I puncture the lung.
 If you feel short of breath please go to the Emergency Department to have a chest Xray.

 - Treatments are done weekly.
-After the first treatment the relief may only last 1-4 hours but with continued treatments the relief and improvement of function usually increases with each treatment.
+After the first treatment, the relief may only last 1-4 hours but with continued treatments, the relief and improvement of function usually increase with each treatment.